 Job #: 1646

-The role of Dean requires a record of scholarly achievement, administrative leadership, program and resource development, excellence in teaching and practice, and financial management experience.
-The successful applicant will embrace models of broad and general graduate education and training that includes preparation in health service psychology.
-The next Dean will support faculty research and scholarly endeavors.
-The next Dean will be committed to curricular infusion of diversity, equity, and inclusion and will foster a multicultural climate.
-The Dean will support the School’s endeavors to serve marginalized groups (e.g., through community-based research and clinical services), and will value student-centered learning, evidence-based practice, and interprofessional training.
+The role of Dean requires a record of scholarly achievement, administrative leadership, program and resource development, excellence in teaching and practice, knowledge and experience in diversity, equity and inclusion, and financial management experience.
+The successful applicant will embrace models of broad and general graduate education to prepare graduates in health service psychology, support faculty research and scholarly endeavors, and infuse research, scholarship, and inquiry into an academic and service culture.
+The Dean will support the School’s endeavors to serve marginalized groups (e.g., through community-based research and clinical services), and will value a learner-centered paradigm, evidence-based practice, and interprofessional training.
 The position reports to Pacific’s Vice Provost and Executive Dean of the College of Health Professions.

 The search process is underway and will continue until the position is filled.
-Candidates are advised to submit applications before January 4, 2018.
+Candidates are encouraged to submit applications before March 12, 2018.
 Requests for a detailed Position Specification, confidential inquiries, nominations, and applications (including a cover letter and curriculum vitae) should be submitted electronically to our search Committee Chair:

 Lisa Carstens, PhD